-Imposter Syndrome Coaching and Consulting for Driven Individuals and Organizations
+Imposter Syndrome (“Imposterism”) Coaching and Consulting for Executive Leaders and Athletes

-If you’re here, you’re a self-appointed perfectionist and, naturally, your toughest critic.
+If you’re here, you might be a self-appointed perfectionist and, naturally, your toughest critic.

 You know there has to be more to life than crippling self-doubt and constant fear of the future.
 You can envision your ideal life for yourself and your loved ones.
 But no matter how hard you try – you can’t seem to get there.